tracim/tracim/CONTRIBUTING.md

 Then, you will be able to notice the automatic checks when running `git commit`.

-Note: the pre-commit hooks require Python 3.6 or later to work.
+Note: the pre-commit hook requires Python 3.6 or later to work.

 ### More Information
 - see [backend/README.md](backend/README.txt) for more information about formatting checks work for the backend.